Timetable

 Budget & Tips

 Good news for your shopping budget: tax-free sales!
-In French Polynesia, any retailer whose sales in stores are subject to VAT can grant his customers the benefit of tax-free sales, under cover of an export sales note.
+In French Polynesia, any retailer whose sales in the store are subject to VAT can grant his customers the benefit of tax-free sales, under cover of an export sales note.
 To qualify, you must be at least 15 years old, permanently resident outside French Polynesia, and have been on Polynesian territory for less than 6 months.
 This system applies to all goods with a minimum value of 5,000 XPF per consignment note, except: goods whose sale, by their nature or quantity, constitutes a commercial supply for the buyer; consumables (food and beverages, tobacco); goods subject to certain special formalities (notably unmounted pearls and precious stones, and cultural goods).

 Another good deal for your pearls: some pearl farms, such as Havaiki in Fakarava, offer pearl lotteries.
 The concept?
 You pay a fixed price and "bet" on a closed oyster, which is then opened in front of your eyes, and whatever the value of the pearl inside, the treasure is yours!
 Not everyone is lucky, of course, but even if you don't get a beautiful pearl, you'll remember it fondly.